-- provided further, that the next 26 per cent of the revenue collected, but not more than \$1.560,000 per year, shall be allocated by the Administrative Council for activities considered appropriate to carry out chemical action plans, grants for business assistance and worker retraining; - provided further, that 25 per cent of revenue, but not more than \$1,500,000 per year, shall be expended by the Office of Technical Assistance for activities related to safer alternatives to toxic chemicals; - provided further, that the final 19 per cent of revenue, but not more than \$1,140,000 per year, shall be expended by the Department of Environmental Protection for activities related to safer alternatives to toxic chemicals:

-- 71 and provided further, that the department of environmental protection shall annually file a report with the 72 house and senate committees on ways and means detailing the expenditures under this item in the preceding fiscal year.
-73 74 7100-0301 The state treasurer shall disburse 30 per cent, but not more than \$1,800,000, from funds 75 collected through the Safer Alternatives in Products Fee, for the Safer Alternatives activities of the Toxics 76 Use Reduction Institute at the University of Massachusetts at Lowell, a portion of which may be 77 subcontracted to the University of Massachusetts at Worcester and for the University of Massachusetts 78 at Amherst for assistance with assessment reports and toxics research; provided further that the 79 institute shall annually file a report detailing expenditures under this item with the chairs of the house 80 and senate committees on ways and means as well as with the joint committee on environment, natural 81 resources and agriculture.....\$1,800,000 82 Annually, the state treasurer shall disburse from funds raised through the Safer Alternatives in Products Fee, 30 per cent of the total, but not to exceed \$1,800,000, for the Safer Alternatives activities of the 83 Toxics Use Reduction Institute at the University of Massachusetts at Lowell, a portion of which may be 84 85 subcontracted to the University of Massachusetts at Worcester and for the University of Massachusetts 86 at Amherst for assistance with assessment reports and toxics research.
-87 SECTION 3.
-Section 2 of chapter 21I of the General Laws, as appearing in the 2006 Official Edition, is 88 hereby amended by inserting after the definition of "Agency" the following definition: 89 90 "Alternative", an activity, technology, material or method of equivalent function which can be 91 substituted for the use of a particular chemical.
-92 SECTION 4.
-Said section 2 of said chapter 21I, as so appearing, is hereby further amended by 93 94 inserting after the definition of "Manufacture" the following definitions:--95 96 "Manufacturer", for the purposes of section 24 through 35 of this chapter, manufacturer shall mean any person, firm, association, partnership, corporation, governmental entity, organization, 97 combination or joint venture which is last in the production or assembly process of a new 98 product, or in the case of an imported product, the importer or domestic distributor of the 99 100 products; provided that, if a company from who an importer or domestic distributor purchases the merchandise has a presence or assets in the United States, that company shall be considered 101 - "Proven technologies" means technologies in use by some users within similar firms in a user sector within or outside of the Commonwealth.
+- provided further, that the next 26 per cent of the revenue collected, but not more than \$1.560,000 - 58 per year, shall be allocated by the Administrative Council for activities considered appropriate to carry - out chemical action plans, grants for business assistance and worker retraining; - provided further, that 25 per cent of revenue, but not more than \$1,500,000 per year, shall be - expended by the Office of Technical Assistance for activities related to safer alternatives to toxic - 62 chemicals: - provided further, that the final 19 per cent of revenue, but not more than \$1,140,000 per year, - shall be expended by the Department of Environmental Protection for activities related to safer - alternatives to toxic chemicals; - and provided further, that the department of environmental protection shall annually file a report with the - 67 house and senate committees on ways and means detailing the expenditures under this item in the - 68 preceding fiscal year. - 69 7100-0301 The state treasurer shall disburse 30 per cent, but not more than \$1,800,000, from funds - 70 collected through the Safer Alternatives in Products Fee, for the Safer Alternatives activities of the Toxics - 71 Use Reduction Institute at the University of Massachusetts at Lowell, a portion of which may be - subcontracted to the University of Massachusetts at Worcester and for the University of Massachusetts at - Amherst for assistance with assessment reports and toxics research; provided further that the institute - shall annually file a report detailing expenditures under this item with the chairs of the house and senate - 75 committees on ways and means as well as with the joint committee on environment, natural resources and - 76 agriculture.....\$1,800,000 - Annually, the state treasurer shall disburse from funds raised through the Safer Alternatives in Products - Fee, 30 per cent of the total, but not to exceed \$1,800,000, for the Safer Alternatives activities of the - 79 Toxics Use Reduction Institute at the University of Massachusetts at Lowell, a portion of which may be - 80 subcontracted to the University of Massachusetts at Worcester and for the University of Massachusetts at - 81 Amherst for assistance with assessment reports and toxics research. - 82 SECTION 3.
+Section 2 of chapter 21I of the General Laws, as appearing in the 2006 Official Edition, is - 83 hereby amended by inserting after the definition of "Agency" the following definition: - 84 "Alternative", an activity, technology, material or method of equivalent function which can be substituted - 85 for the use of a particular chemical. - 86 SECTION 4.
+Said section 2 of said chapter 21I, as so appearing, is hereby further amended by inserting - 87 after the definition of "Manufacture" the following definitions:-- - 88 "Manufacturer", for the purposes of section 24 through 35 of this chapter, manufacturer shall mean any - 89 person, firm, association, partnership, corporation, governmental entity, organization, combination or - 90 joint venture which is last in the production or assembly process of a new product, or in the case of an - 91 imported product, the importer or domestic distributor of the products; provided that, if a company from - 92 who an importer or domestic distributor purchases the merchandise has a presence or assets in the United - 93 States, that company shall be considered the manufacturer and the distributor as defined in chapter 93B - shall not be considered the manufacturer. - 95 "Proven technologies" means technologies in use by some users within similar firms in a user sector - 96 within or outside of the Commonwealth.